openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

 ```

-The layout of exception handlers is quite flexible, even nesting of a handler in another handler is allowed.
+I.e. layout of exception handlers is rather flexible, even
+handler in handler is allowed.

-## Checks for cflow transitions
+## Cflow transitions, which are subjects for checks

 ### Execution beyond method body